 The trip inspired Hockney to continue to paint and work on his Moving Focus series, using a new printing technique, developed by Tyler, that used layers of Mylar sheets to get rich color after each single color sheet was transferred and printed from aluminum plates.

 Hockney was asked to do a cover and story for the December 1985 Paris issue of Vogue.
 The magazine included a 41-page spread of Hockney’s photocollages and the cubist-style work that they inspired.
 The cover of the Paris Vogue is a cubist-like image of his friend and muse, Celia Britwell.
-Celia with Green Hat, done just before the Vogue cover, is for sale in our gallery at Vertu.
+Celia with Green Hat, craeted just before the Vogue cover, is for sale in our gallery.

 Hockney has always been interested in using new technology in his work, and added a Pentax 35mm and a video camera to his tool kit.
 These days, he also paints with an iPad.